Wondering if you can change your plan? Choose an option below to find out what you can do.

 If you lost your Medicare Advantage plan due to special circumstances, a Medigap plan may be an option for you for a limited time.
 Please contact us if you think you may qualify for Special Enrollment.

-If you are still in your Initial Enrollment Period (IEP), you can now:
+If you are still within your Initial Enrollment Period (IEP), you can now:

 OR you can:

-If you already had Medicare Part A and you enrolled in Medicare Part B during the General Enrollment Period (GEP), you can:
+If you already have Medicare Part A and you are enrolled in Medicare Part B during the General Enrollment Period (GEP), you can:

 Under certain circumstances, you can qualify for a Special Enrollment Period (SEP) and enroll in a Medigap policy.
 Some examples that qualify you for Special Enrollment are: